Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/5-setup-frontend-react-framework.md

 >   - Add some color to the headings.
 >   - Add some color to the links.
 >   - Add some color to the navigation menu.
-> - Add the octofitapp-small logo justified to the left to the app and make it look nice.
+> - Add the tutoring-sa-small logo justified to the left to the app and make it look nice.
 > - Add a favicon to the app and make it look nice.
 >
 >Don't proceed with the next activity until all of these steps are completed.